programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 sentence_words
 ```

-Checking the size of the output directly, you that there are four "documents" in the
+Checking the size of the output directly, we can see that there are four "documents" in the
 object `sentence_words`:

 ```{r}